-Is it time to include TikTok Ads for eCommerce in your store marketing strategy?
+Is it time to include TikTok Ads for eCommerce in your store’s social media marketing strategy?
 It may just be – for the right product and market, that is.

-TikTok is available in more than 150 countries, with users spending 476 minutes per month on the app, second only to Facebook.
+TikTok is available in more than 150 countries, with users spending 476 minutes per month on the app, second only to Facebook ads.
 TikTok has over 1 billion users worldwide, with 50 million+ active users generating $86.5 million in the US alone.

-However, TikTok eCommerce ads aren’t for everyone as the platform has a very specific demographic.
-TikTok’s core platform reach is Gen Z and millennials, which account for 75% of their user base, with 41% being aged between 16 and 24.
+Their core platform reach is Gen Z and millennials, who account for 75% of TikTok’s user base, with 41% aged between 16 and 24.

-However, if you have a product or brand that fits perfectly in this demographic, TikTok ads can offer the following:
+However, if you have a product or brand that fits perfectly in this demographic, TikTok Ads can offer the following pros:

-- Less marketing saturation: TikTok Ads are still pretty new, so have far less ad competition than Facebook and Instagram.
+- Less market saturation: TikTok ads are still pretty new, so they have far less ad competition than Facebook ads and Instagram.
 Additionally, as the platform is best suited for shoppers under 24, fewer brands are testing reach.

-- Access to new markets: TikTok’s fast-growing global reach means marketing opportunities for international sellers.
+- Access to new markets: TikTok’s fast-growing global reach means more marketing opportunities for international sellers.

 - Mass audience reach for key demographics: TikTok has a keen understanding of their market and has been able to integrate ads in a way that does not turn off their key users.
 If you add this to their growing user numbers, it offers mass reach for a core demographic on one platform.